SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 # Section 9: Parameters and synthesis model

-## 9.1 SF version 4 synthesis model
+## 9.1 SFe version 4 synthesis model

-In SFe32, the synthesis model will have massive improvements compared to the EMU8000-based synthesis model of SoundFont® 2.04 and Werner SF3 over time.
+In SFe, the synthesis model will have massive improvements compared to the EMU8000-based synthesis model of SoundFont® 2.04 and Werner SF3 over time.
 Currently, it is identical to the synthesis model of SoundFont® 2.04, but version 4.01 will add the first improvements.

 * * *